Pylons/akhet/docs/architecture.rst

 ``@action`` decorators on the same method, each with a different name and renderer argument.

+Two functions in ``pyramid.renderers`` are occasionally useful in views:

+.. function:: pyramid.renderers.render(renderer_name, value, request=None, package=None)

+    Render a template and return a string. 'renderer_name' is a template filename or renderer name. 'value' is a dict of template variables.
+    'request' is the request, which is needed only if the template cares about it.

+    If the function can't find the template, try passing "zzz:templates/" as the ``package`` arg.

+.. function:: pyramid.renderers.render_to_response(renderer_name, value, request=None, package=None)

+    Render a template, instantiate a Response, set the Response's body to the result of the rendering, and return the Response.
+The arguments are the same as for ``render()``, except that 'request' is more important.

 The handler class inherits from a base class defined in *zzz.handlers.base*::

     """Base classes for view handlers.